 - Wood Splitter (rental per ½ cord or less) - $8.00

-- Wood yard permits are valid for three days from the date of purchase to allow the customer time to collect the total quantity of wood on the permit.
+- Wood yard permits are valid for (14) days from the date of purchase to allow the customer time to collect the total quantity of wood on the permit.

-The downrange firewood program is a cut-your-own program at designated locations within training and recreation areas downrange.
-The cutting areas are identified based on forest thinning projects, fire mitigation projects, and wood salvage projects in burnt over areas.
-Wood species usually available for collection include cottonwood, scrub oak, pinyon pine.
-With the exception of the Turkey Creek Recreation Area, all other areas are controlled by Range Control and require a downrange pass.
+The downrange firewood program is a cut-your-own wood program at designated locations within training and recreation areas downrange.
+The cutting areas are identified based on forest thinning projects, fire mitigation projects, and wood salvage projects in wildfire areas.
+Wood species usually available for collection include cottonwood, scrub oak, pinyon pine, and juniper.
+With the exception of the Turkey Creek Recreation Area, access to other areas is controlled by Range Control and require a downrange pass.
 Information on acquiring a permit, taking the range safety brief, and getting a downrange pass is shown at the top of this page.

 Downrange Collection Rules and Guidelines

-- Downrange wood collection is for dead trees only, unless specifically identified through the iSportsman permit process, and only in specified areas marked for downrange wood collection by forestry personnel.
+- Downrange wood collection is for dead and down trees only, unless specifically identified through the iSportsman permit process, and only in specified areas marked for downrange wood collection by forestry personnel.

 - Cutting at locations other than specified on the permit is strictly prohibited.

-- Wood can only be collected downrange between dusk and dawn, unless specified here and/or on the downrange pass.
+- Wood can only be collected downrange between dawn and dusk (daylight hours), unless specified here and/or on the downrange pass.